• Skip to main content

 Example-Integrated-Accounts

-An integrated accounting system implies the maintenance of cost and financial accounts into one.
-It requires data and information from both departments and prepares a summary of all the costs and financial transactions.
+An integrated accounting system is the maintenance of cost and financial accounts into one.
+Besides, it retrieves data and information from both departments.
+And prepares a summary of all the costs and financial transactions.

-Through an integrated accounting system, one can reduce duplication of work and save costs as the accounts are prepared in a consolidated form.
+Through an integrated accounting system, one can reduce duplication of work.
+In addition, it saves costs as the preparation of accounts takes place in a consolidated form.

 Related Terms: